aao-oban/Tadmin/README.md

 	settime [x] (Set the round length in minutes) setrounds [x] (Set the number of rounds per match)

-	Example:mutate settime 20(Set the round length of the game to 20 minutes) mutate setrounds 3 (Set the rounds per match to 3)
+	Example:mutate settime 20 (Set the round length of the game to 20 minutes) mutate setrounds 3 (Set the rounds per match to 3)

 **Note:The “settime [x]” command takes effect in the next round.**

+## Commands to force weapons

+	forceall [x] (command to force all players to have the same weapon) giveme[x] (change the weapon of the player who used the command)

+Where [x] is the index number of the weapon in the list of weapons

+	Example1:mutate forceall12 (force all players to use the M9 pistol that has the index 12 on the weapon list) Example2:mutate giveme12 (give theplayerswhoused the command the M9 pistol)

+	listw1 (command that shows the list1 of available weapons) listw2 (command that shows the list 2 of available weapons)